qiboteam/boostvqe/README.md

   --seed SEED           Random seed
   --nshots NSHOTS       number of shots
 ```
+# Tutorials

+Some useful notebooks to understand how the library work, are collected [here](notebooks/notebooks_links.md).

 # Reference and citation

 For more details about this project and citations, please refer to [the article](https://www.arxiv.org/abs/2408.03987).